-Alexander D. Pencu is a member of MSF’s litigation group where his practice concentrates on complex commercial litigation, real estate litigation and product liability litigation.
-Mr. Pencu has significant cross-border and international litigation experience and has tried cases in both federal and state courts, as well as before arbitration panels.
-Mr. Pencu’s litigation experience includes breach of contract claims, business torts, unfair trade practices, trade secret misappropriation, shareholder derivative suits, corporate divorces, disputes arising from the sale of businesses, non-compete claims and product liability claims.
+Alexander Pencu is a partner in the New York office of Meister Seelig & Fein and is a member of the Commercial Litigation Practice.
+Mr. Pencu’s has significant cross-border and international litigation experience and he has tried cases in both federal and state courts, as well as before arbitration panels.
+Mr. Pencu’s work includes particular focus on antitrust, breach of contract claims, business torts, unfair trade practices, trade secret misappropriation, shareholder derivative suits, corporate divorces, disputes arising from the sale of businesses and non-compete claims.

-University of Rochester.
-B.A.
-Economics & Political Science
+BA, University of Rochester, Economics & Political Science

 Southern District of New York